-Millions of parents across the country received the first advanced payment of the child tax credit on Thursday — and many already know exactly how they'll spend the extra cash.
+Millions of parents across the country have been receiving advanced payments of the child tax credit each month since July — and many knew right away how they'd spend the extra cash.

-From groceries to back-to-school clothes to rising gas prices, there's no shortage of expenses for most parents today, and that's how many are choosing to spend the payment.
+From groceries to back-to-school clothes to rising gas prices, there's no shortage of expenses for most parents today, and that's how many are choosing to spend the payments.
 Yet others are stashing away the money for the future, putting it into stocks or savings accounts for college tuition, for example.
-(If you're a parent unsure of how to spend the money, NBC News senior business corespondent Stephanie Ruhle has some suggestions here.)
+(If you're a parent who's unsure how to best spend the money, NBC News senior business corespondent Stephanie Ruhle has some suggestions here.)

 Four families shared with us exactly how they're spending the money.
 Here's what they had to say.